CalculatedContent/WeightWatcher/README.md

 - weighted alpha:  <img src="https://render.githubusercontent.com/render/math?math=\hat{\alpha}=\alpha\log_{10}\lambda_{max}">
 - log alpha norm (Shatten norm): <img src="https://render.githubusercontent.com/render/math?math=\log_{10}\Vert\mathbf{X}\Vert^{\alpha}_{\alpha}">

 The average **alpha**  can be used to compare one or more DNN models with different hyperparemeter settings, but of the same depth.
-The average **weighted alpha** is suitable for DNNs of differing depths.
+The average **weighted alpha** is suitable for DNNs of differing hyperparemeter and depths.

 ### Ploting and Fitting the Empirical Spectral Density (ESD)